Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Wait until there is no nginx or gateway running.

-1. Scale the current store gateways to 0.
+1. Scale the current store-gateways to 0.

    Replace the contents of the `migrate.yaml` file with: